-Budget: The 2019/20 Elections Budget for education and outreach is \$50,000, a majority of this budget will be for a media consultant and production costs.
+1. Budget: The 2019/20 Elections Budget (for elections prior to July 1, 2020) for education and outreach is \$50,000, a majority of this budget will be for a media consultant and production costs.
 This does not include resources that are available to the Department at little or no cost, such as public service media time and the reproduction of materials created by the County and distributed by community organizations.
 The Department did not previously budget for outreach and education.
+It is estimated that approximately \$7,500 was spent on outreach activities including staff time in years with major elections.
 The budget also includes \$250,000 for two mailings (printing and postage) to each voter and additional funds for printing costs, staff time (permanent and extra-help) as needed to do community presentations, media interviews, and other activities to ensure that voters are informed about the Vote Center model voting process.